-Pupils are placed on the RON at this level after assessment and consultation between the SENDCO and class teacher when it is established that they have a significant learning difficulty and need provision that is additional to and different from.
+Pupils are placed on the Record Of Need (RON) at this level after assessment and consultation between the SENDCO, parents and Class Teacher - when it is established that they have a significant learning difficulty and need provision that is additional to and different from their peers.

-At this point, parents/carers will be informed of the decision and the school will continue to work in partnership with them, listening their views and those of the pupil, and involving them proactively in planning and decision making.
+At this point, a Student Support Plan (SSP) will be written by parents/carers and teachers and the school will continue to work in partnership with parents/carers, listening their views and those of the pupil, and involving them proactively in planning and decision making.
 This will take the form of a termly 'Assess- Plan-Do -Review Cycle.'